daviddez/Portfolio-Data-Analysis/readme.md

 Using python and jupyter notebooks to analyze and prepare data.

 ## Description
 These files contain personal projects that I have completed through institutional training or personal projects of interest.
-They have all broadened my understanding of programming and data science and I have posted them here to share and motivate/inspire others to pursue the same endeavors.
+They have all broadened my understanding of programming and data science.
+I have posted them here to share and motivate/inspire others to pursue the same endeavors.

 ## Projects:
 ### Supervised - Naive Bayes - Gaussian and Bernoulli